Biplab Kumar Deb: Controversies

-He claimed that the oxygen levels will automatically rise in water bodies if ducks swim in them and wants every family to rear ducks and that his government plans to distribute 50,000 ducklings to villagers who lived near water bodies.

 He also made controversial remarks on the Civil Service Examination, stating that only civil engineers should sit for civil service exams.

-While addressing a function, Deb once again was surrounded in a controversy when he said Rabindranath Tagore returned his Nobel Prize in protest against the Jallianwala Bagh massacre.

 In November 2019, Deb claimed, "The Mughals intended to bomb the culture of Tripura".

 He also stated that international beauty pageants were a farce, and claimed that the decision to award Miss World and Miss Universe titles to Indian women for five years in a row was market-driven rather than based on the beauty of the participants while questioning the rationale behind awarding Diana Hayden the Miss World pageant.

+On 17 April 2018, he stated, "Episodes of the Mahabharat war were narrated to Dhritarashtra by Sanjay.
+This means technology was there, Internet was there, satellite was there," claiming that the existence of modern satellite technology and the worldwide web in about 7,000BC was the only reasonable explanation for the accounts of battles retold in the Mahabharata.

 In 2020, he claimed that Punjabis and Jats are physically strong but less intelligent than Bengalis.